Daisy-Zhang/Daisy-Zhang/README.md

 Something about me:

-* 🤔  A CS graduate and currently a Ph.D student in Computer Vision, Media Forensics, and AI Safety.
+* 🤔  A CS graduate and currently a Ph.D. student focusing on Computer Vision, Media Forensics, and AI Safety.
 * 📖 Blog: [Daichi Zhang](https://daisy-zhang.github.io/).
 * 💬 If you are also interested in similar topics or seeking any form of research collaboration, please feel free to reach out to me by [email](daisy.zdcc@gmail.com).
 I always enjoy working with excellent researchers!